rspeer/scholar.hasfailed.us/README.md

 # Google Scholar has failed us.

 We are trans authors of published papers.
-We need you to avoid using the transphobic site Google Scholar.
+We need you to avoid using the trans-exclusionary site Google Scholar.

 ## What's wrong with Google Scholar?